HYPOTHALAMIC, PITUITARY, AND OTHER SELLAR MASSES

 Hypothalamic gliomas and optic gliomas occur mainly in childhood and usually present with visual loss.
 Adults have more aggressive tumors; about a third are associated with neurofibromatosis.

 Brain germ cell tumors may arise within the sellar region.
 They include dysgerminomas, which frequently are associated with diabetes insipidus and visual loss.
 They rarely metastasize.
-Germinomas, embryonal carcinomas, teratomas, and choriocarcinomas may arise in the parasellar region and produce human chorionic gonadotropin (hCG).
+Germinomas, embryonal carcinomas, teratomas, and choriocarcinomas may arise in the parasellar region and produce hCG.
 These germ cell tumors present with precocious puberty, diabetes insipidus, visual field defects, and thirst disorders.
-Many patients are GH deficient with short stature.
+Many patients are GH-deficient with short stature.

 PITUITARY ADENOMAS AND HYPERSECRETION SYNDROMES